mrcrilly/mrcrilly.github.io/content/blog/the-pronoun-situation.md

 the acceptance of new ideas is paramount and everyone's opinion and way of life is accepted as valid.

-I think the trans community is a brave new way forward for a lot of people.
+I believe the trans community is a brave new way forward for all of us.
 I believe that when a person decides to make as strong a statement as, "I don't fit into the boxes society has presented me with" they're making an incredibly powerful and brave choice.